stephansturges/Tator/readme.md

 Notes:
 - IDs shown during mining are **dataset category ids** (COCO `category_id` when the dataset is COCO-format) and may not match your labelmap index/order.
-- The pretrained CLIP head is matched to classes by **name**, not by “index in a list”, to avoid ordering mismatches.
+- A recipe’s **CLIP head index** (shown as “head idx …”) is the index inside the classifier head’s class list; it is normal for this to differ from your labelmap index.
+Head matching is done by **class name** (after normalization), not by numeric ID.
+- If a recipe class name can’t be found inside the embedded CLIP head, head-based filtering is skipped for that recipe (expect noisier results).
+Use a cascade **Output class override** or re-mine with consistent class names.

 #### Apply a single recipe
 - **Agent Mining tab (debugging):** select a saved recipe and apply it to a specific dataset image id to sanity-check what the recipe is doing.